dlandon/zoneminder.machine.learning/README.md

 - Set `INSTALL_YOLO="1"` to install the yolo hook processing files.
 - The command above use a host path of `/mnt/Zoneminder` to map the container config and cache directories.
 This is going to be persistent directory that will retain data across container/image stop/restart/deletes.
 ZM mysql/other config data/event files/etc are kept here.
 You can change this to any directory in your host path that you want to.

-#### Post install configuration
+#### Post install configuration and caveats

-After successful installation, please refer to the [ZoneMinder](https://zoneminder.readthedocs.io/en/stable/), [Event Server and Machine Learning](https://zmeventnotification.readthedocs.io/en/latest/index.html) configuration guides from the authors of these components to set it up to your needs.
+- After successful installation, please refer to the [ZoneMinder](https://zoneminder.readthedocs.io/en/stable/), [Event Server and Machine Learning](https://zmeventnotification.readthedocs.io/en/latest/index.html) configuration guides from the authors of these components to set it up to your needs.
 Specifically, if you are using the Event Server and the Machine learning hooks, you will need to customize `/etc/zm/zmeventnotification.ini` and `/etc/zm/objectconfig.ini`

+- Note that by default, this docker build runs ZM on port 443 inside the docker container and maps it to port 8443 for the outside world.
+Therefore, if you are configuring `/etc/zm/objectconfig.ini` or `/etc/zm/zmeventnotification.ini` remember to use `https://localhost:443/<etc>` as the base URL

+- Push notifications with images will not work unless you replace the self-signed certificates that are auto-generated.
+Feel free to use the excellent and free [LetsEncrypt](https://letsencrypt.org) service if you'd like.

 #### Usage